httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Cache-Control: no-store
 ~~~

-The client SHOULD NOT automatically retry if a 4xx (Client Error) status code is received.

-# Upload Append {#upload-appending}
+## Upload Append {#upload-appending}

-Upload appending is used for resuming an existing upload.
+### Client Behavior

-The request MUST use the `PATCH` method with the `application/partial-upload` media type and MUST be sent to the upload resource.
-The `Upload-Offset` field value ({{upload-offset}}) MUST be set to the resumption offset.
+A client can continue the upload and append representation data by sending a `PATCH` reqeust with the `application/partial-upload` media type to the upload resource.
+The request content is the presentation data to append.

+The client MUST indicate the offset of the request content inside the representation data by including the offset in the `Upload-Offset` request header.
+To ensure that the upload resource will accept the offset, the value SHOULD match the offset reported in an immediate previous response from retrieving the offset ({{offset-retrieving}}) or appending ({{upload-appending}}).

-If the end of the request content is not the end of the representation data, the `Upload-Complete` field value ({{upload-complete}}) MUST be set to false.
+The request MUST include the `Upload-Complete` header field.
+Its value is true if the end of the request content is the end of the representation data.
+If the content is then fully received by the upload resource, the upload will be complete.

-The server SHOULD respect representation metadata received during creation ({{upload-creation}}).
-An upload append request continues uploading the same representation as used in the upload creation ({{upload-creation}}) and thus uses the same content codings, if they were applied.
-For example, if the initial upload creation included the `Content-Encoding: gzip` header field, the upload append request resumes the transfer of the gzipped representation without indicating again that the gzip coding is applied.

-If the server does not consider the upload associated with the upload resource active, it MUST respond with a `404 (Not Found)` status code.

-The client MUST NOT perform multiple upload transfers for the same upload resource in parallel.
-This helps avoid race conditions, and data loss or corruption.
-The server is RECOMMENDED to take measures to avoid parallel upload transfers: The server MAY terminate any creation ({{upload-creation}}) or append for the same upload URL.
-Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
-Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

-If the offset indicated by the `Upload-Offset` field value does not match the offset provided by the immediate previous offset retrieval ({{offset-retrieving}}), or the end offset of the immediate previous incomplete successful transfer, the server MUST respond with a `409 (Conflict)` status code.
-The server MAY use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#mismatching-upload-offset" in the response; see {{mismatching-offset}}.
+The request content MAY be empty.
+If the `Upload-Complete` field is then set to true, the client wants to complete the upload without appending additional representation data.

+If the client received a final response and the remaining representation data was transfered in the request content, the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
+Otherwise, the client can continue appending representation data using another `PATCH` request.
+The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx status is received.
+The client SHOULD NOT automatically retry if it receives a 4xx status code.
+The client SHOULD consider the upload failed if the status code indicates a success but the offset indicated by the `Upload-Offset` response field does not equal the representation data's length.

+### Server Behavior

-The server applies the patch document of the `application/partial-upload` media type by appending the request content to the targeted upload resource.
-If the server does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document starting at its beginning and without discontinuities as possible.
+An upload resource applies a `PATCH` request with the `application/partial-upload` media type by appending the request content to the upload resource.

+If the upload resource does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document starting at its beginning and without discontinuities as possible.
 Appending a continuous section starting at the patch document's beginning constitutes a successful PATCH as defined in {{Section 2 of PATCH}}.
-If the server did not receive and apply the entire patch document, the upload MUST NOT be considered complete.

-While the request content is being transferred, the target resource MAY send one or more informational responses with a `104 (Upload Resumption Supported)` status code to the client.
-These informational responses MUST NOT contain the `Location` header field.
-They MAY include the `Upload-Offset` header field with the current upload offset as the value to inform the client about the upload progress.

-The server MUST send the `Upload-Offset` header field in the response if it considers the upload active, either when the response is a success (e.g. `201 (Created)`), or when the response is a failure (e.g. `409 (Conflict)`).
-The value MUST be equal to the end offset of the entire upload, or the begin offset of the next chunk if the upload is still incomplete.
-The client SHOULD consider the upload failed if the status code indicates a success but the offset indicated by the `Upload-Offset` field value does not equal the total of begin offset plus the number of bytes uploaded in the request.
+If the `Upload-Offset` request header field value does not match the current offset ({{upload-offset}}), the upload resource MUST reject the request with a `409 (Conflict)` status code.
+The response MUST include the correct offset in the `Upload-Offset` header field.
+The response MAY use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#mismatching-upload-offset" ({{mismatching-offset}}).

-If the upload is already complete, the server MUST NOT modify the upload resource and MUST respond with a `400 (Bad Request)` status code.
-The server MAY use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#completed-upload" in the response; see {{completed-upload}}.
+If the upload is already complete ({{upload-complete}}), the server MUST NOT modify the upload resource and MUST reject the request.
+The server MAY use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#completed-upload" in the response ({{completed-upload}}).

-If the request completes successfully and the entire representation data was transferred, the server MUST acknowledge it by responding with a 2xx (Successful) status code.
-Servers are RECOMMENDED to use a `201 (Created)` response if not otherwise specified.
-The response MUST NOT include the `Upload-Complete` header field with the value set to false.

-If the request completes successfully but not the entire representation data was transferred, indicated by the `Upload-Complete` field value set to false, the server MUST acknowledge it by responding with a `201 (Created)` status code and the `Upload-Complete` field value set to false.

-If the request includes the `Upload-Complete` field value set to true and a valid `Content-Length` header field, the client attempts to upload the remaining representation data in one request.
-In this case, the upload's final size is the sum of the upload's offset and the `Content-Length` header field.
-If the server does not have a record of the upload's final size from creation or the previous append, the server MUST record the upload's final size to ensure its consistency.
-If the server does have a previous record, that value MUST match the upload's final size.
-If they do not match, the server MUST reject the request with a `400 (Bad Request)` status code.
+If the `Upload-Complete` request header field is set to true, the client intents to transfer the remaining representation data in one request.
+If the request content was fully received, the upload is marked as complete and the resource targeted by the initial upload creation proceeds to process the entire representation (see {{upload-creation}}).
+Its response MUST include the final offset in the `Upload-Complete` header field.

+If the `Upload-Complete` request header field is set to false, the client intents to transfer the remaining representation over multiple requests.
+If the request content was fully received, the upload resource MUST acknowledge the new upload state by sending a response with the `201 (Created)` status code.
+The response MUST include theoffset in the `Upload-Offset` response header field and the `Upload-Complete` response header field set to false.
+The response SHOULD include the `Upload-Limit` header field with the corresponding limits if existing.

-The server MUST prevent that the offset exceeds the upload's final size when appending.
-If a final size has been recorded and the upload append request exceeds this value, the server MUST stop appending bytes to the upload once the offset reaches the final size and reject the request with a `400 (Bad Request)` status code.
+The upload resource MUST record the length according to {{upload-length}} if the necessary header fields are included in the request.
+If the length is known, the upload resource MUST prevent the offset from exceeding the upload length by stopping to append bytes once the offset reaches the length and reject the request.
 It is not sufficient to rely on the `Content-Length` header field for enforcement because the header field might not be present.

-The request content MAY be empty.
-If the `Upload-Complete` field is then set to true, the client wants to complete the upload without appending additional representation data.
+While the request content is being received, the server MAY send interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.
+These interim responses MUST NOT include the `Location` header field.

+### Example

 The following example shows an upload append.
 The client transfers the next 100 bytes at an offset of 100 and does not indicate that the upload is then completed.
 The server acknowledges the new offset: